fredhutchio/r_intro/week1.md

   - don’t save .RData
   - can change in Global Options

+## Errata

+**If you need to reopen your project after closing RStudio,** you should use the `File -> Open Project` and navigate to the location of your project directory.
+Alternatively, using your operating system’s file browser, double click on the `r_intro.Rrpoj` file.

-If you would like more practice, the [`exercises`](exercises/) directory contains additional tasks for practice.
+**If you would like more practice,** the [`exercises`](exercises/) directory contains additional tasks for practice.
 Answers to those and in-class questions are available in the [`solutions`](solutions/) directory.

-This document is written in [R markdown](http://rmarkdown.rstudio.com), which is a method of formatting text, code, and output to create documents that are sharable with other people.
+**This document is written in [R markdown](http://rmarkdown.rstudio.com),** which is a method of formatting text, code, and output to create documents that are sharable with other people.
 While this document is intended to serve as a reference for you to read while typing code into your own script, you may also be interested in modifying and running code in the original R markdown file ([`week4.Rmd`](week4.Rmd) in the GitHub repository).